Nora Ikstena

-Nora Ikstena (born 15 October 1969) is a Latvian writer and cultural manager.
-She was born in Riga and studied philology and English language and literature at the University of Latvia.
+Nora Ikstena (née Rubene; 15 October 1969 – 4 January 2026) was a Latvian writer and cultural manager.
+She was born in Riga and studied Latvian philology at the University of Latvia.
 After a subsequent period of residence in New York City for further studies, she returned home and worked to establish the Latvian Literature Centre.

+Early life

+Nora Ikstena was born on 15 October 1969, in Riga.
+Her mother was a doctor and her father an aviation engineer.
+She studied in several secondary schools in Riga and also Ikšķile.
+In 1987 she started Latvian philology studies at the University of Latvia.
+After graduating in 1992, she moved to the USA and in 1994 enrolled in Columbia University to study English language and literature.

+After graduation she worked as an editor in several Latvian newspapers.
+While living in the USA, she became editor of Columbia University's "The Review of Contemporary Fiction" magazine.
+In 1998 she prepared a whole issue of the magazine about Latvian prose.

+In the late 90s she was one of the founding members of the Latvian Literature centre and became its first chairman.
+Since 1998, she was one of the organizers of annual prose readings in Latvia.

+Career

-Her debut novel Celebration of Life appeared in 1998, and she has written more than twenty books since, several novels, short story collections, biographies and essays.
-Her recent novel Soviet Milk (Mātes piens, 2015) was translated into English and published in 2018 by Peirene Press in London.
-The launch took place on March 7 in the English-language bookstore Robert's Books in Riga.
+Her debut novel Celebration of Life appeared in 1998, and she wrote more than twenty books thereafter, several novels, short story collections, biographies and essays.

+Her 2015 novel Soviet Milk (novel) (Mātes piens) was translated into English and published in 2018 by Peirene Press in London.
+The book tells the story of three generations of women growing up in Soviet-occupied Latvia, and how they cope with the lack of freedom.
+The launch took place on 7 March in the English-language bookstore Robert's Books in Riga.
 She also represented Latvia at the London Book Fair in 2018 as a featured author and was officially invited to be a participant of the Library of Congress National Book Festival of Washington D.C. in 2016.
-The book Soviet Milk has been licensed for 15 foreign languages, among them translations in Italian and German.
+The book was shortlisted for the 2019 EBRD Literature Prize.
+Soviet Milk has been licensed for 15 foreign languages, among them translations in Italian and German.
+In September 2020, Ināra Kolmane began shooting a movie adaptation of Soviet Milk, which was released in 2023.

-In 2008, Ikstena was honoured with the Order of the Three Stars (officer) of the Republic of Latvia.
+Ikstena was awarded the Baltic Assembly Prize for Literature in 2006, and in 2008 she was honoured with the Order of the Three Stars (officer) of the Republic of Latvia.

-In 2018, she was honoured with another national Excellence in Culture Award for being the internationally best-known Latvian writer of the 21st century.
+Later, in 2018, she was honoured with another national Excellence in Culture Award for being the internationally best-known Latvian writer of the 21st century.

+Death

+Ikstena died after a serious illness on 4 January 2026, at the age of 56.